192 Chief Justice Cushing Hwy, Hingham, MA 02043, USA

 Owned By: Managed by The Trustees in cooperation with the Towns of Cohasset and Hingham.

-Hike or drive to the top of this 187-foot hill for spectacular views of the Boston skyline, the Harbor Islands, and the Hull-2 wind turbine.
-The 62-acre property, managed by The Trustees and the Cohasset Conservation Trust, features several miles of trails connecting to the Whitney Spur Rail Trail, Weir River Farm and Whitney & Thayer Woods.
+Turkey Hill in Hingham is a 62-acre property managed by both The Trustees and the Cohasset Conservation Trust.
+Hike or drive to the top of the 187-foot hill for spectacular views of the Boston skyline, the Harbor Islands, and the Hull-2 wind turbine.
+The property features several miles of trails that connect to the Whitney Spur Rail Trail, Weir River Farm and Whitney & Thayer Woods.

 Features